 Past Service Credit is a way for you to receive Service Credit for certain purposes for work performed before your building became part of this Plan.
 If you worked in a building before it was first organized into the Union, you may qualify for Past Service Credit.
-Past Service Credit will be granted only if the contribution period commences during the employer's first collective bargaining agreement.
-If you qualify for Past Service Credit, it will be used only for the purpose of determining your eligibility for a Reduced Pension, Early Retirement Pension, or Disability Pension.
-It will not count towards the amount of your benefit.
-Only earned Service Credit, which is service performed while an employer is obligated to contribute to the Fund for benefits under the Plan on your behalf, counts toward your benefit amount.

-If you were working in a building when your employer was first required under a collective bargaining agreement to make contributions to the Fund for benefits under Program C, you may be entitled to Past Service Credit for work performed before the collective bargaining agreement became effective if you meet the following conditions:
+If you were working in a building when your employer was first required under a collective bargaining agreement to make contributions to the Fund for benefits under Program A, you may be entitled to Past Service Credit for work performed before the collective bargaining agreement became effective if you meet the following conditions:

-- you worked in that same building or bargaining unit for at least 15 months of the 36 months immediately preceding the date your employer began making contributions to the Fund for benefits under Program C; and - you earn at least 6 months of Service Credit after contributions begin to be made to the Fund for benefits under the Program C Plan.
+- you worked in that same building or bargaining unit for at least 15 months of the previous 36 months before the effective date of your employer's first collective bargaining agreement with the Union; and - you earn at least 6 months of Service Credit in the building after contributions begin to be made to the Fund for benefits under the Plan; and - your employer becomes required to make contributions to the Fund for benefits under the Plan under its first collective bargaining agreement with the Union.

 For example: John begins working for ABC Services on February 1, 2002.
-On July 1, 2009, ABC Services enters into a collective bargaining agreement with the Union and begins to make contributions to the Fund for benefits under Program C. If John is still working for ABC Services on January 1, 2010, he will receive Past Service Credit for the period of February 1, 2002, through June 30, 2009.
-The Past Service Credit John receives will count toward vesting and determining eligibility for a reduced, early or Disability Pension but not benefit amount or accrual.
+On July 1, 2009, ABC Services enters into a collective bargaining agreement with the Union and begins to make contributions to the Fund for benefits under Program A. If John is still working for ABC Services on January 1, 2010, he will receive Past Service Credit for the period February 1, 2002 through June 30, 2009.